Mohammed Salem Al-Enazi: Early career

-Al-Enazi started his playing career in the youth team of Al-Tadamun, then in the Qatari Second Divison, he started out as a goalkeeper at the age of thirteen, he then moved to Al Rayyan's youth team, and eventually got promoted to the senior squad, where he competed with Mansour Muftah, who is considered the best Qatari striker of all time, for a place in the starting line-up.
+Al-Enazi started his playing career in the youth team of Al-Tadamun, then in the Qatari Second Division, starting out as a goalkeeper at the age of thirteen.
+He later moved to Al Rayyan's youth team, and eventually got promoted to the senior squad, where he competed with Mansour Muftah, who is considered the best Qatari striker of all time, for a place in the starting line-up.
 In 1996, he became the world's fourth highest scorer.
 Due to this achievement, Iraqi club Talaba SC tried to sign him on a loan deal in 1996, which would have made him the first foreign professional footballer in Iraq, but the transfer never materialized.

 Al Nassr (loan)

 1997–98

-In 1997, while visiting a friend in Riyadh, he was informed that Al Nassr wanted sign him on loan.
-Enazi accepted, stating that playing for the club was his childhood dream.
+In 1997, while visiting a friend in Riyadh, Enazi was informed that Al Nassr wanted sign him on loan.
+He accepted, stating that playing for the club was his childhood dream.
 The same year, he played in a friendly match against World XI, being 1 of the 12 players representing Asia XI.
-He scored a goal in the match, although the Asia XI went on to lose the match 3–5, He was praised for his performance.
+He scored a goal in the match, although the Asia XI went on to lose the match 3–5, he was praised for his performance.

-In 1998, He played alongside legendary strikers Hristo Stoichkov and Majed Abdullah, where he won the Asian Cup Winners Cup.
-Assisting Stoichkov in scoring the lone goal in the final against Suwon, an assist which he describes as the most valuable assist in his career.
+In 1998, he played alongside legendary strikers Hristo Stoichkov and Majed Abdullah, where he won the Asian Cup Winners Cup.
+He assisted Stoichkov in scoring the only goal in the final against Suwon, which he described as the most valuable assist in his career.

 Bayern Munich trial

 1999–00

-In October 1999, Al-Enazi went on trial with German club Bayern Munich.
+In October 1999, Enazi went on trial with German club Bayern Munich.
 He played on Bayern's team in a friendly tournament and was known as "The Sheikh".
-Nonetheless, he had returned to Qatar after his trial, and was not contacted by the german side.
+Nonetheless, he had returned to Qatar after his trial, and was not contacted by the German side.
 He would also meet his future Al Wahda teammate, Sérgio, during the trial.

 He also had two trials with West Ham United during this period, one of which came directly after his trial with Bayern.